 If you would like to talk in private, give us a call at 1-844-9-KUNGFU or email us here.

 You are not alone and there is a silver lining, there is hope and there is good, you just have to look for it & find it. 🙂

 What’s new this week?

 We had another great webinar this week.
 I hope you take the time to watch these or even just listen.
 They are a great resource and learning tool for all.

 WATCH | Kung Fu Training & Tips Q&A

 For those that have been paying attention, you know we are starting to add The Five Animals on Patreon.

-We asked Sifu Phu to do a shorter lesson to give you a taste of what you can learn more in depth when you donate $10/mo or more to become a Patron.
+We asked Sifu Phu to do a shorter lesson to give you a taste of what you can learn more in-depth when you sign up for the $10/mo or more to become a Patron.

 WATCH | Shaolin 5 Animals | Crane Wing Cut Technique

 You can access the full lesson here: www.entershaolin.com/Patreon